modess/modess.github.io/_posts/2013-05-19-cyclomatic-and-npath-complexity-explained.md

 ## NPath complexity

-Now this one is a bit trickier since the PHPMD [documentation](http://phpmd.org/rules/codesize.html#npathcomplexity) really suck.
-This is what is says about it:
+The [PHPMD documentation](http://phpmd.org/rules/codesize.html#npathcomplexity) on this used to be confusing, saying:

 > The NPath complexity of a method is the number of acyclic execution paths through that method.

-Wait, what?
-At least to me that made zero sense when I first read it.
-But as previously stated, it's just a lot of fancy talk for simple stuff.
-The simple explanation is that how many "paths" there are in the flow of your code in the function.
-Let's write ut a simple example function.
+Huh, what?
+That made no sense to me.
+Since initially writing this blog post, I finally contributed [a pull request](https://github.com/phpmd/phpmd/pull/954) to make more sense of it.
+As previously stated, it's fancy talk for simple stuff.
+The simple explanation is how many "paths" there are in the flow of your code.
+Or it could be described as the number of possible outcomes for a function/method.
+Hence my suggested update to the documentation, with the following example code included.

+> The NPath complexity of a method is the number of acyclic execution paths through that method, that is how many possible outcomes it has.

+Let's look at the simple example function.

 ```php
 <?php